Danbaba1/socket-io/README.md

 ## Configuration

+### TypeScript Configuration
+- The server uses TypeScript with configuration in `tsconfig.json`
+- Type definitions for Socket.IO, Express, and custom interfaces

 ### Server Configuration
-- Configure CORS settings in `server/src/server.js`
+- Configure CORS settings in `server/src/server.ts`
 - Set environment variables for port and other settings

 ### Client Configuration